Is The Popular Succulent Jade Plant Poisonous or Toxic?

 However, Jade plants are included in the list of extremely poisonous plants for dogs and cats, according to ASPCA.

-If your cat or dog is lured into taking a bite of the plant, they can develop symptoms of jade plant poisoning.
+If your cat or dog is lured into taking a bite of the plant, it can develop symptoms of jade plant poisoning.

 What Parts Of The Jade Plant Are Poisonous or Toxic?